-ACCELERATE IMPLEMENTATION: commit to pursue and promote gender-based care and mainstream a gender perspective into multisectoral national NCD action plans.
+ACCELERATE IMPLEMENTATION: commit to pursue and promote gender-based care, mainstream a gender perspective into multisectoral national NCD plans, and prioritise the participation of women and girls in health-related decision-making processes.

-MOBILISE INVESTMENT: prioritise under supported womenspecific NCDs including implementing commitments to meet WHO targets on cervical cancer by 2030.
+MOBILISE INVESTMENT: prioritise under-supported womenspecific NCDs, including by implementing commitments to meet WHO targets on cervical cancer by 2030.

-BREAK DOWN SILOES: adopt a life-course approach to women's health, integrating NCD services into routine services.
+BREAK DOWN SILOES: adopt a life-course approach to women's health, integrating NCD services into other health services, such as those addressing maternal and child health and HIV/AIDS.